 Wadi Rum – also known as The Valley of the Moon – is an otherworldly landscape packed full of striking scenery and opportunities for adventure.
 Monolithic rock formations tower above the golden sand, whilst red sandstone canyons conceal mysterious, millennia-old petroglyphs.
 Explore on foot, by camel, by hot air balloon or by jeep and enjoy encounters with the local Bedouin tribes who still inhabit the area.
 Other attractions include exotic wildlife including hyrax, Arabian desert cats and ibex.

 One of the new Seven Wonders of the World, Petra’s Pink City is known world-over for its caves, temples, and tombs, not to mention the iconic Treasury and Monastery, reached via the winding Siq.
 Naturally, these are everyone’s priority which is why we can take you on less travelled routes along little-known Bedouin trails to show you the secrets of the lost Nabatean city before the crowds arrive.
-We can also time your visit to see the Treasury by candlelight which is only possible on certain days of the week.
+We can also time your visit to see the Treasury by candlelight or arrange a private dinner in the grounds.

 Once you’ve had your fix of crumbling castles and age-old cities, we suggest some time in Jordan’s less explored corners.
 You’ll find the verdant, rolling hillsides, wooded mountains, and flower-filled slopes of Ajloun and Dana Biosphere a refreshing contrast to the burnished orange hues of the desert.
 We have some expert guides to help you explore these areas and take you mountain biking, canyoning and horse riding through the diverse flora and fauna.